Germany hit by new wave of airport, train strikes

 Freight rail service also faced massive disruptions due to the strike, with industrial firms in Germany complaining about the impact on business.
 The important chemical and automotive sectors were particularly hard-hit by the strike.

-This is the sixth industrial action by train drivers' union GDL in the current round of collective bargaining.
+This is the sixth industrial action by GDL in the current round of collective bargaining.

 Meanwhile, flight attendants of German carrier Lufthansa at Frankfurt Airport went on strike early on Tuesday, the cabin crew union Ufo said.